taylorsilva/posts/concourse-opa/README.md

 ```

 The Policy Checker in Concourse has been designed to support any other policy checking servers.
 Currently only OPA is implemented.
 Anyone can feel free to add other policy checking agents.

+For the BOSH release of Concourse look here.
+For the Concourse Helm chart look here.

 Let's start by configuring the Open Policy Agent.
 We can do this by setting the `CONCOURSE_OPA_URL` variable.
 It will look like this in our docker-compose.yml file: